-Today, most industrial companies are using an ERP (Enterprise Resources Planning) software.
-An ERP is a main tool in a company's information system, defined by a group of modules (production, purchasing, scheduling, etc.) linked to a single database.
-The ERP is the cornerstone of the company's information and decision-making system; yet with the emergence of industry 4.0, ERP systems tend to show their limits, particularly in terms of usability.
-These software are also particularly expensive to purchase and to deploy, as well as heavy and complex to implement, while locking the user in a dependency relationship with the ERP software publisher.
+Today, most industrial companies are using an ERP (Enterprise Resources Planning) software and a CMMS.
+An ERP is a main tool in a company’s information system, defined by a group of modules (production, purchasing, scheduling, etc.) linked to a single database.
+The ERP is the cornerstone of the company’s information and decision-making system; yet with the emergence of industry 4.0, enterprise resources planning software tend to show their limits, particularly in terms of usability.
+These software are also particularly expensive to purchase and to deploy, as well as heavy and complex to implement, while locking the user in a dependency relationship with the enterprise resources planning software publisher.

 At the same time, more and more simple, affordable and user-friendly business applications in SaaS mode are emerging.
-These will allow you to easily connect your ERP to other more flexible, customer-oriented tools, taking into account the latest evolutions of industry 4.0 (Big Data, IoT, etc.).
+These will allow you to easily connect your enterprise resources planning software to other more flexible, customer-oriented tools, taking into account the latest evolutions of industry 4.0 (Big Data, IoT, etc.).

-The ultimate goal is to enable you to centralize, use and analyze all the information available in your ERP after having been duplicated in a dynamic tool adapted to modern business issues.
+The ultimate goal is to enable you to centralize, use and analyze all the information available in your enterprise resources planning software after having been duplicated in a dynamic tool adapted to modern business issues.

 Why connecting your ERP to your CMMS?